jart/blink/README.md

 it considers "pure" such as those that only access registers, which for reasons of performance is defined to include pushing and popping.

-### Futexes
+### Threads

-If futexes are shared between multiple processes then they'll have poorer latency, because Blink currently only supports true condition variables between threads.
-However such code won't deadlock, since the POSIX threads API requires that Blink periodically poll the futex.
-Blink also currently doesn't unlock robust mutexes on process death.
-We're working on both these problems.
+Blink currently doesn't unlock robust mutexes on process death.

 ### Signal Handling